humanmade/altis-cloud/docs/nginx-configuration.md

 }
 ```

-Note: this is added as a regular expression match `~` to ensure it overrides the default blocking rule.
+Note: this is added as a regular expression match, `~`, to ensure it overrides the default blocking rule.
 See the [nginx documentation](https://nginx.org/en/docs/http/ngx_http_core_module.html#location) for details on location matching.